alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 ## Success Criteria

 - Chaos Experiment fails the node running the pizzeria application
+- Observe any failure
 - Scale AKS cluster
 - Scale the application to run on 2 virtual machines
 - Re-run Chaos Experiment
+- Application is functioning

 ## References